1460293896/nsfminer-1/docs/BUILD.md

 ```shell
 sudo apt-get install mesa-common-dev
 ```

-If you want to use the system OpenCL installation or wish to use [ROCm-OpenCL](https://rocmdocs.amd.com/en/latest/), use build flag `-DUSE_SYS_OPENCL=ON` with cmake config.

 These are sufficient for Ubuntu LTS releases.
 Other packages may be needed depending on your distrubution.